Visit the World Timeline page for an in-depth timeline of history. Hundreds, and sometimes even thousands of years passed between these events.

 – Verax Jornsbeam

-Magik is merely a form of expression.
+Magik (spelled magic or magick in some contexts) is merely a form of expression.
 When learned to be expressed properly, certain words and phrases can be used to channel power.
 Runes are the written form of these expressions, and while usually more passive, they can be just as powerful as their active, spoken counterparts.
 Others have woven this power into song.
 The words used among the allied races are said to be derived from the most ancient of Elven tongues.
 Though their pure origins have been lost to time, certain words which have been passed down through the generations still express degrees of power.

 There are many stories questioning how magik itself became so widely used among the many species of mortal, the greatest of which includes the tale of the first sorcerer.
 His name was Magi and his followers called themselves mages.
 Through the years the name stuck to everyone that practiced the art, fewer and fewer remembering its roots as the years progressed.